Rhedosaurus: Reception

 Upon the release of The Beast from 20,000 Fathoms (1953), the Rhedosaurus initially received widespread criticism from dinosaur enthusiasts, especially scientists and students of paleontology.
 They considered the creature's design and portrayal in the film to be unrealistic and complained that the filmmakers should have used an actual dinosaur instead of creating a new fictional one.
 In an attempt to placate them, director Eugène Lourié told reporters they invented the creature because the crew felt an unoriginal creation would not meet their intention of striking fear into twentieth century theatergoers: "We wanted a brand new monster who looks more frightening enough to throw a large city into a panic.
-So we concocted a forty-foot rhedosaurus.
+So we concocted a forty-foot [12 meter] rhedosaurus.
 A more evil-looking, blood-thirsty, powerful creature than [the] thing the museum people have uncovered."
 In contrast, critics have mostly praised the Rhedosaurus, especially acclaiming its animation by Ray Harryhausen.

 Cultural impact

-Many retrospective commentators have praised this iconic and influential film monster due to it possibly being the foundation of the Atomic Age giant monster genre, the first entirely fictional dinosaur to appear on-screen, and even the first monster in a film to be associated with an atomic weapon.
+Many retrospective commentators have praised this film's monster as influential, due to it possibly being the foundation of the Atomic Age giant monster genre, the first entirely fictional dinosaur to appear on-screen, and the first monster in a film to be associated with an atomic weapon.

 The monster and its 1953 film, inspired film monsters such as Godzilla and Gamera and set the template for giant monsters and kaiju in films, including: Them!
 (1954), Godzilla (1954), The Deadly Mantis (1957), 20 Million Miles to Earth, The Giant Claw (both 1957), The Giant Behemoth (1959), Gorgo (1961), and Gamera, the Giant Monster (1965).
 Homages to the creature appear in media such as a 1956 issue of the comic book series Batman, the 1970 film When Dinosaurs Ruled the Earth, and the comic book miniseries Dinosaurs Attack!.